 At the same time, the growing demand for residential property in cities is outstripping supply, causing rents and housing prices to skyrocket.
 As a result, housing is becoming less affordable for many, draining the ability of young people, low-income workers and even some members of the affluent middle classes to buy somewhere to live.
 The same is true of rents.
 In many European cities, rents are stretching the budget of many households.

 To offset rising rents and keep housing affordable, grants to subsidise housing need to be introduced, particularly for those in lower-income brackets.

-Investors also need to consider how to keep rents affordable, says Nathalie Winkelmann, Head of Fund Management Residential at PATRIZIA AG.
+Investors also need to consider how to keep rents affordable, says Nathalie Winkelmann, Head of Fund Management Residential at PATRIZIA SE.
 “To stay relevant and attractive for large groups of tenants, residential investments need to consider affordability concepts and apply them across different segments, including multi-family housing, senior living and student accommodation.
 Keeping living affordable and rents at a reasonable share of tenants’ incomes contributes to creating a resilient income stream and low default rates throughout the lifetime of an investment.”

 Cities are drawing in more and more people as the pace of urbanisation speeds up.
 In fact, by 2050, approximately 85% of European citizens will live in cities, according to an OECD report.